ylecuyer/survey-gizmo-ruby/README.md

 # Retrieve all questions for all pages of this survey
 questions = survey.questions
-# Or retrieve questions manually one survey page at a time
-questions = SurveyGizmo::API::Question.all(survey_id: survey.id, page_id: 1)

 # Create a question for your survey.
 The returned object will be given an :id parameter by SG.
 question = SurveyGizmo::API::Question.create(survey_id: survey.id, title: 'Do you like ruby?', type: 'checkbox')